qriosa/SParry/tutorials.md

 This method will return the positive infinity in this tool.

 ------

 ## Data Type & Specification

 1. The current version of this tool only supports data with 32-bit integers.
-Therefore, the edge weights, the number of points and the number of edges must be within the range of what a 32-bit integer can express.
+Therefore, the edge weights, the number of vertices and the number of edges must be within the range of what a 32-bit integer can express.
 Also the calculated shortest path result value should not be outside the range of the 32-bit integer.
 One explanation for this is that most current data problems can be solved within the range of 32-bit integers.
 The second is that most non-professional NVIDIA GPUs are neutered for 64-bit and therefore do not support 64-bit data.

-2. In this tool, all graphs are numbered from node 0 by default.
-Therefore graphs numbered from node 1 should ignore the data from the first node and start with the second data.
-(At this point the number of nodes perceived in the tool will be 1 more than the true number of nodes in the graph, because the tool always thinks there is another node 0.
+2. In this tool, all graphs are numbered from vertex0 by default.
+Therefore graphs numbered from vertex1 should ignore the data from the first vertexand start with the second data.
+(At this vertex the number of nodes perceived in the tool will be 1 more than the true number of nodes in the graph, because the tool always thinks there is another vertex0.